Andreas512514/Shell/reverse_shell.md

 # Working inside the reverse shell:

-1.The first thing to do is use '''bash python3 -c 'import pty;pty.spawn("/bin/bash")'''', which uses Python to spawn a better-featured bash shell.
+1.The first thing to do is use ```bash python3 -c 'import pty;pty.spawn("/bin/bash")'```, which uses Python to spawn a better-featured bash shell.
 At this point, our shell will look a bit prettier, but we still won’t be able to use tab autocomplete or the arrow keys, and Ctrl + C will still kill the shell.<br>

 2.Step two is: **export TERM=xterm** – this will give us access to term commands such as **clear**.<br>